itevie/discord-bot-maker/README.md

 If you have any suggestions, or find any issues, please tell me about them so I can quickly solve them.
 You can either create an issue on GitHub, or message me on Discord: @iteve

 ## How to use it
-At the moment, there is no exactly easy way to start this application.
-However, the following may work:
+At the moment, the only way to start the application is by either:

+If your on windows, running setup.bat, then running `npm run start`

+Or:

 1. Download the project as a ZIP and extract it into a folder
 2. Make sure node.js is installed on your computer